atulvarshneya/quantum-computing/blogs/Short Note 02 - Many-Worlds Intrepretation.md

 qubits at measurement time, the correlation was baked into the branch structure the moment the CNOT was applied.

-# 6. Measurement: You Are Part of the Wavefunction Too
+# Measurement: You Are Part of the Wavefunction Too

 This is where MWI makes its boldest claim, and where it most cleanly resolves the measurement problem.

-In Copenhagen, measurement is a special physical process that collapses the wavefunction.
-The observer is treated as external to the quantum system --- a classical entity that peers in and forces a definite outcome.
+In Copenhagen interpretation, measurement is a special physical process that collapses the wavefunction.
+The observer is treated as external to the quantum system, as a classical entity that peers in and forces a definite outcome.
 But this is conceptually awkward: where exactly is the boundary between the quantum system and the classical observer?
 No such boundary exists in nature.